-The difference between a routine and its corresponding core class is that the routine is meant to be a warm-up whereas a core class is where new learning happens.
-In the ECD classes it’s important that new ideas are reinforced in a variety of ways.
-To help youngsters fully get to grips with basic concepts children are reminded of lessons and ideas that they have been taught, and given those same ideas but in different ways.
-Practicing the same skills, with less support over time, increases the rigour of the practice.
+The difference between a routine and its corresponding core class is that the routine is meant to be a warm-up, rehearsing previous ideas, whereas a core class is where new learning happens.
+In ECD classes it’s important that new ideas are reinforced in a variety of ways.
+Routine classes help youngsters fully get to grips with basic concepts by reminding them in different ways of lessons and ideas that they have been previously taught.
+Practicing the same skills with less support over time increases the rigour of the practice.

-Overall, the reason that we aim to devote 50% of our ECD pupils time in school to these lessons is to give them enough opportunity to achieve a strong foundation in literacy and numeracy that will stand them in good stead as they progress through school.
+Overall, the reason that we aim to devote 50% of our ECD pupils time in school to academic instruction is to give them enough opportunity to achieve a strong foundation in literacy and numeracy which is essential as they progress through school.

 Our numeracy program aims to give pupils a strong foundation in maths through a routine and core class every day.
 These lessons teach students to identify numbers, count fluently, one-to-one correspondence of objects to numbers, and simple addition and subtraction.
 Our programme is built by mapping back from the core maths skills every child will need by the completion of upper kindergarten.

-An incredibly important part of ECD classes is knowing where young children are learning how to decode and read.
+An incredibly important part of ECD classes is learning how to decode and read.
 Core reading and reading routine lessons teach phonemic awareness by teaching children to focus on, manipulate and break apart the sounds in words.
-These lessons also teach phonics by helping young readers understand how letters are linked to sounds to form letter-sound connections
+These lessons also teach phonics by helping young readers understand how letters are linked to sounds to form letter-sound connections.

 Both reading and language—when paired with their respective routines—map back from the core literacy skills we want pupils to master upon completing upper kindergarten letter sounds, familiar word reading and non-word reading.